|

 1. See the curious site-seer to

-the left of The Candy Shack?
-A young doe.
-2. At dusk.
+the left of The Clinic.
+A young doe waiting for a walk-in

 1. And a tree comes tumbling